antonbriganti/maxwell-log/md/entry/mission-03/00-session-01-02.md

 <div class="break">...</div>

 I can’t believe we met up with the Priest again, what are the odds!
-He seemed to be pretty understanding of us trying to reclaim the 3P, but not understanding enough that he was willing to give it away without a fight.
+He seemed to be pretty understanding of us trying to reclaim the 2P, but not understanding enough that he was willing to give it away without a fight.
 Before everything escalated, he did scan me and confirm that my soul does not weigh heavily.
 So maybe Mr. Blonde is just my subconscious after all.

 I had trouble adjusting to Alitheia during our initial skirmish when we landed.
 I took on more damage than I would have liked to, and I’m not someone who’s minded some wear and tear.
 The lack of rest between combat was a bit of a struggle for me.
 Who knew I’d be wanting some of that military conditioning that Runner is always murmuring to herself about?
-Maybe I should ask Ryker to run me through some drills when we’re back at the base?
+Maybe I should ask Ryker to run me through some drills when we’re back at the base.

 <div class="break">...</div>